ikenim/programproject/README.md

 # Programming Project 1
-A text-based adventure game that uses turn-based
+A text-based adventure game that uses turn-based combat with a set amoount of HP.

 ## GUI mockup #1 (Start screen)